StevenBlack/vocab/million-dollar-words.md

 ### antediluvian
-This word literally means "before the Biblical flood," but it's come to connote generally ancient or anti- quated.
+This word literally means "before the Biblical flood," but it's come to connote generally ancient or antiquated.
 Someone with very old-fashioned ideas might jestingly be described as antediluvian.
 It's pronounced ANT-EE-DEL-OOV-EE-AN.

 ### antepenultimate